Quick Answer

 Checkpoint: Label the metric directly in your sheet, for example, D/E (SEC-style) or D/E (debt-only).
 If you cannot confirm what is included in the numerator, do not compare periods.

 A ratio alone should not approve a purchase, loan, or hire.
-Use action bands tied to your own history, and to peers where relevant, and set numeric cutoffs only after verification.
+Use action bands tied to your own history, and to peers where relevant.
+Treat numeric cutoffs as unverified until they are checked against policy or advisor records.

 | Ratio condition | What it usually means | Action |